smartinm/drupal-alfresco/README.txt

   - Repository: Set URL and credentials for the Alfresco repository.

-  - File downloads: Select the download method of the files stored in Alfresco repository.

 * Configure user permissions in Administer >> User management >> Permissions
   >> alfresco module